Your 4-Day Itinerary For A Memorable Trip To Los Angeles

 Day 1: Hollywood & Beverly Hills

 Then, it’s time to head to Hollywood.
-If you haven’t eaten yet, west Hollywood has lots of great lunch spots.
+West Hollywood has many great lunch spots if you haven’t eaten yet.
 Explore Hollywood from west to east, see the Dolby Theater and the TCL Chinese Theater and end up at the Walk of Fame in East Hollywood.

 Day 2: Santa Monica & Venice Beach

 After all that walking yesterday, it’s time to hit the beach.
-Although you may want to do more than sunbathing.
-Santa Monica is easy to reach by car, but if you’re driving in L.A. make sure your rental or your own car is insured, as car insurance in CA is a legal requirement.
-Head to Santa Monica first to check out the famous pier, stroll down the beach, wander through Third Street Promenade, and, if you’re there in the morning on a Wednesday or Saturday, check out the farmers market.
+However, you may want to do more than sunbathing.
+Santa Monica is easy to reach by car, but if you’re driving in L.A., ensure your rental or car is insured, as car insurance in CA is a legal requirement.
+Head to Santa Monica first to check out the famous pier, stroll down the beach, wander through Third Street Promenade, and check out the farmers market if you’re there in the morning on a Wednesday or Saturday.

 Day 3: Studio Tour & Griffith Observatory

 Day three is for the movie fans out there.
-If you’re in L.A., you need to soak up its rich history of making movies.
+If you’re in L.A., you must soak up its rich history of making movies.
 Spend your morning doing a studio tour.